cleverbug/adyen-api/README.md

 Adyen Payment System, **APS**, lies at the heart of its payment platform and it's the service a merchant integrates with for payment processing.

-**adyen-java-client** aims to be a cohesive and opiniated way for consuming APS' JSON messaging based services.
+**adyen-java-client** aims to be a cohesive and opinionated way for consuming APS' JSON messaging based services.

 ##Usage